|

 its inhabitants in their need, provided a portion for them in Babylon in peace;

-the shepherd of the oppressed and of the slaves; who recognizes the right, who
+the shepherd of the oppressed and of

 rules by law; who gave

-back to the city of Ashur its
+back to the city of Ashur its protecting idol; who let the

-let the name of Ishtar of
+name of Ishtar of Nineveh

-Nineveh remain in E-mish-mish.
+remain in E-mish-mish.
 I am the mighty son of

 Sin-muballit; the royal scion